bigstark/BigstarPlayerView/README.md

 if you want to seek to specific position, you can use `bpvMain.seekTo(msec)` also you can stop video as `bpvMain.pause()`

-It have to support this.
-[] Support scale video.

 License
 -------